ms-gx/CircAidMe/HOWITWORKS.md

 Insert6      T G T C A G C T T T G C T T A A A
 Insert7  A T G T C A G C T T T G C T T A A A G T C G A T
 ```

+Details can be found in function `filter_good_align()` in file `classes.py`.
+To detect inserts with low alignment quality we use the tool [esl-alipid](https://github.com/EddyRivasLab/easel/blob/master/miniapps/esl-alipid.c).

 ## Step 5: Perform a second MSA with remaining high quality inserts

 Using [MUSCLE](https://www.drive5.com/muscle/) an MSA of the high quality inserts is calculated.